 Like Rihanna, Laurell didn’t have to search far for inspiration.
-The twenty-five-year-old singer grew up in an area of West London that’s renowned for its cultural diversity.
-She’s lived and studied amongst people of different nations, faiths and customs from childhood and her music reflects this same inclusive worldview as she continues to draw upon her Caribbean heritage and reaches out to an international audience.
+The twenty-five-year-old singer grew up in a part of West London that’s renowned for its cultural diversity.
+She’s lived and studied amongst people of different nations, faiths and customs from childhood; and her music reflects this same inclusive worldview as she continues to draw upon her Caribbean heritage and reaches out to an international audience.

-“I heard a lot of funk and Acid Jazz through them and then I inherited a heavy reggae influence from my mum, who used to play Dennis Brown, Gregory Isaacs and Luciano… you name it.
+“My roots are there,” she says.
+“My father is from Grenada and my mother is Jamaican so I grew up immersed in the music and culture of the Caribbean.
+I heard a lot of funk and Acid Jazz through them and then I inherited a heavy reggae influence from my mum, who used to play Dennis Brown, Gregory Isaacs and Luciano… you name it.
 I heard everything from hardcore dancehall to Bob Marley so I was lucky to have that experience.”

 Her musical tastes were already diverse, and encompassed artists old and new such as India Arie, Fela Kuti, Tina Turner and Beyonce, whom she credits with being a major influence.

-“He’s a game-changer and that was all I ever wanted – to meet someone I could join forces with, and who could help me achieve my goals.
+“He’s a game-changer and that was all I ever wanted.
+To meet someone I could join forces with, and who could help me achieve my goals.
 I had the vision but I needed someone who could take me to the next level.”

-“I learnt than you can write intricate lyrics but for the most part, the listener wants something very simple,” she explains.
-“That’s when I realised what kind of music I wanted to do.
-I want to make music based around a simple melody and will catch your ear straightaway, so that people can sing along to it.
-Take Bob Marley’s One Love – the melody and the lyrics are so simple, and yet they mean so much.
-That to me is very important, because those songs will last forever.”
+“I learnt that you can write intricate lyrics but for the most part, the listener wants something very simple,” she explains.
+“That’s when I realized what kind of music I wanted to do.
+I want to make music built around a simple melody that will catch your ear straightaway, so that people can sing along with it.
+For example, Bob Marley’s One Love – the melody and the lyrics are so simple, and yet they mean so much.
+That to me is very important, because songs like those will last forever.”

 “As a young girl from West London it’s important to be the best that I can but then I’m very focussed, and I like to challenge myself wherever possible.
 It’s all about coming to a better understanding of ourselves and other people, and also what’s happening in the world around us.
 That’s my goal, and to express all of this musically is a d ream for me.”